 The River remains very low (making fishing in some places very difficult).
-Results from an electrofishing survey conducted this week indicate that the fishery in the Haddam section is ROBUST, lots of slab CRAPPIE, Big BOWFIN, and good numbers of PIKE and BASS.
-Fish the weedlines for big predators.
+Slab CRAPPIE, Big BOWFIN, and good numbers of PIKE and BASS were reported during several of DEEP's electrofishing surveys (Middletown and Haddam).
+Fish the weed lines for big predators.
 BLACK CRAPPIE action is improving in the coves up and down the river.
 Target the backwaters with small shiners, silver grubs, or small Rapalas.
 SMALLMOUTH BASS have been reported as hit or miss in from Hartford upstream.
 NORTHERN PIKE fishing is reported as good in the main stem and coves.
 Fish have been caught from the Hartford area downstream to Chapman Pond.
 LARGEMOUTH BASS are being caught (also hit or miss) in the Hartford to Haddam area.
-CARP are providing action in coves and in the mainstem (Hartford to Middletown area).
-Fishing for the CARP tournament began on October 10 and will end Friday at 2:00 pm.
-Lots of impressive fish being caught.
-Get out and support your fellow CARP-ers.
+CARP are providing action in coves and in the main stem (Hartford to Middletown area).